JuliaLabs/Cassette.jl/docs/Cassette.md

 Here, the colored boxes are phases of the run-compile cycle, the arrows denote execution flow, and the gray boxes are the input/output of each phase.
-The red boxes are phases that Cassette interacts with directly; we will describe this interaction in detail later on.
-In the meantime, here's an outline of the process described by the diagram, starting at "Function Call":
+The red boxes are phases that Cassette interacts with directly.
+Before we examine these interactions, here's an outline of the process described by the diagram, starting at "Function Call":

 1. A function call is the application of a callable Julia object (the function) on other Julia objects (the arguments).
 The function call is resolved to its corresponding method